aske/cardano-transaction-lib/doc/plutip-testing.md

 -- Recall that `MoteT` has three type variables newtype MoteT bracket test m a
 ```

-!!!!!!!

-testPlutipContracts $ do
-  test
-   ...
-  test
-   ...

-   2 brackets???? or 1 bracket?

-!!!!
 where
 * `bracket :: Type -> Type` is where brackets will be run (before/setup is `bracket r` and after/teardown is of type `r -> bracket Unit`),
    * in our case it's `Aff` and is where the CTL environment and Plutip cluster setup will happen,
-   * also environment setup and Plutip startup and teardown will happen once per `testPlutipContracts` call,
+   * also environment setup and Plutip startup and teardown will happen once per each top-level test or group inside the `testPlutipContracts` call,
-   * this is due to how
+   * so wrap your tests or groups in a single group if you want for the cluster to start only once,
 * `test :: Type` is a type of tests themselves,
    * in our case it's [`ContractTest`](../src/Internal/Test/ContractTest.hs), which in a nutshell describes a function from some wallet UTxO distribution to a `Contract r`
    * wallet UTxO distribution is the one that you need to pattern-match on when writing tests
 * `m :: Type -> Type` is a monad where effects during the construction of the test suite can be performed,
    * here we use `Aff` again
 * `a :: Type` is a result of the test suite, we use `Unit` here.

-TODO: rephrase !!!
-Here the final `MoteT` type requires the bracket, test and test building type to all be in `Aff`.
-The brackets cannot be ignored in the `MoteT` test runner, as it is what allows a single plutip instance to persist over multiple tests.

-brackets
-single startup of environment
-fold all distribution reqs to a single big distr, use single instance
-cluster creation = request to server -> server starts cluster -> mvar = single cluster at a timeA
-TODO: check and mention in plutip-server doc

 To create tests of type `ContractTest`, the user should either use `Contract.Test.Plutip.withWallets` or `Contract.Test.Plutip.noWallet`: